livioschlaepfer/CIL2021/README.md

 **Reproducing Final Kaggle Submission**

 The final Kaggle submission score was obtained by averaging over the outputs of the experiments DeepLabv3 with BCE, Focal, and Dice loss over all 3 seeds (see Polybox Model Store: `deeplab_trainaug_testaug`, `deeplab_dice`, `deeplab_focal`).
-Either reproduce the submission scores from scratch according to steps introduced above or directly download the experiment folders from our [Polybox Model Store](https://polybox.ethz.ch/index.php/s/qtn4FY23P8lj4xG?path=%2FExperiments) and store the folders in your local Model Store.
+Either reproduce the submission scores from scratch according to steps introduced above or directly download the experiment folders from our [Polybox Model Store](https://polybox.ethz.ch/index.php/s/qtn4FY23P8lj4xG?path=%2FExperiments) and store the folders in your local Model Store (the folder/ path of which you specified in the `src/paths.py` file).

 After reproducing the segmentation masks for the above mentioned experiments or downloading the mentioned experiment folders, run the following:
 ```
 python3 runner_majority_voting.py majority_all_maj --models "deeplab_trainaug_testaug,deeplab_trainaug_testaug,deeplab_trainaug_testaug,deeplab_focal,deeplab_focal,deeplab_focal,deeplab_dice,deeplab_dice,deeplab_dice" --model_seeds "1,2,3,1,2,3,1,2,3"
 python3 mask_to_submission.py --flag_majority --majority_name majority_all_maj
 ```
+The csv submission file will be in the folder `majority_all_maj/submission`.

 ## Configuration files